 the work of my hands,

-for the display of my splendor.”
+for the display of my splendor.

 Isaiah 60, 20-21

-And so, Mary became the mother of our Lord and Saviour by her free consent in collaboration with the Holy Spirit and cooperation with divine grace.
-It was the grace of the Holy Spirit which conferred true merit on her.
+And so, Mary became the mother of our Lord and Savior by her free consent in collaboration with the Holy Spirit and cooperation with divine grace.
+It was the grace of the Holy Spirit that conferred true merit on her.
 By His prompting, Mary acted in the only way acceptable and pleasing to God.
 She could not conceive Jesus physically unless she had first conceived him in her heart.
 Nor could she be the worthy mother of the Son unless she were willing to unite herself to him in his redemptive work in perfect oneness of love for God and human souls and hatred for sin and its ravaging.
-‘In burnt offerings and sin offerings you have taken no pleasure.
+‘In burnt offerings and sin offerings, you have taken no pleasure.
 Then I said, ‘See, I have come to do your will, O God’ (Heb 10:6-9).
-Mary’s consent was as important as her Son’s should be in accord with the Father’s wisdom and righteousness.
+Mary’s consent was as important as her Son’s should be in accordance with the Father’s wisdom and righteousness.
 Her consent to bring the Messiah into the world could be honored by God only because it conformed to His will, just as the Son’s consent to come into the world was honored by his Father because it conformed to His will.